We're happy to oblige with our first reaction, even as we await the full versions of the ads.

 If Bud Light's teaser is any indication, the answer is: not good at all.

+Anything special about the beer?
 In Bud Light's teaser, comedians Amy Schumer and Seth Rogen neither offer nor hint at anything special or distinctive about the beer.
 Bud Light's nothing but a prop in the two comedians' hands, the antithesis of product-distinctiveness.
 While both Bud Light and ShockTop use humor and celebrity, the former lacks a product feature akin to "unfiltered."
 If that proves to be the case across the board in the coming ads, it'll be a big miss.
 "Funny" and "clever" just aren't enough to sell beer.
 If they were, Old Milwaukee would've been a mega-success and Budweiser's talking frogs would still be talking.

 Unless the coming Bud Light ads reveal what's provocative, distinctive, and special about the beer--in the way "unfiltered," "low-carb," and "Brewed the Hard Way" are employed by its corporate stablemates--we predict the "Bud Light Party" and its generic "Raise one" slogan--will suffer a crushing defeat in the beer aisle.